SAINT PHILIP NERI CHURCH PARISH CEMETERY

 BURIALS

-No more burials in the Tobin cemetery due to the fact that there are numerous graves unmarked, and it is a historical site.
+No more burials are permitted in the Tobin cemetery due to the fact that there are numerous graves unmarked, and it is a historical site.
 Burials in the 'old section' of St. Philip Neri's: Row 1(8-13), row 2(14-19) row 3(39-34), row 4(40- 45), row 5(65-60), row 6(66-71) are subject to review prior to burial.
 This section is closed to new easements.

 Burials will take place from May 1 through October 31, weather permitting, as determined by Cemetery Management, in concert with the Sexton.